link00000000/spotify-cli/README.md

 ## License

-This project is licensed under the GPL3 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPL3 License - see the [LICENSE.md](https://github.com/link00000000/spotify-cli/blob/master/LICENSE) file for details.